-Possible research projects include (but are not limited to)
+We may have other positions available.
+Possible projects for those include (but are not limited to)

-(iii) IR / optical / XUV pump-probe experiments in ultrafast photochemistry employing COLTRIMS/VMI techniques;
+b) IR / optical/XUV pump-probe experiments in ultrafast photochemistry employing VMI/COLTRIMS techniques;

 The appointment will be a term appointment.
-The successful candidate(s) should also demonstrate a strong commitment to mentoring of graduate students and to serving a diverse population.
-Screening of applications will begin January 2, 2013 and continue until the positions are filled.
-Candidates should submit a letter of application and a vita including a list of publications to: firstname.lastname@example.org.
+The successful candidate(s) should also demonstrate a strong commitment to mentoring of graduate and undergraduate students and to serving a diverse population.
+Screening of applications will begin September 15, 2013 and continue until the positions are filled.
+Candidates should submit a letter of application and a vita including a list of publications to: email@example.com.
 Candidates should also arrange to have three letters of reference sent to the same address.

 Kansas State University is an affirmative action equal opportunity employer and actively seeks diversity among its employees.
 Background checks required.